Back to blog

 Introduction

-We used Next.js and NativeBase v3 to construct a Hotel and Flight checkout flow inspired by MakeMyTrip.
-The goal was to illustrate the adaptability of several NativeBase components, find out about any deficiencies with NativeBase, and try to overcome the shortcomings.
-This would allow us to improve NativeBase’s range of usability.
-We decided to name the project “Make Your Trip.”
+The team constructed a Hotel and Flight checkout flow inspired by MakeMyTrip using Next.js and NativeBase v3.
+The objective was to "illustrate the adaptability of several NativeBase components, find out about any deficiencies with NativeBase, and try to overcome the shortcomings."
+This effort was termed "Make Your Trip."

 Challenges